statnett/CIM4Enterprise/bsdd/README.md

   - All their enumerations
 - [bsdd-import-model.json](https://raw.githubusercontent.com/buildingSMART/bSDD/refs/heads/master/Model/Import%20Model/bsdd-import-model.json): template JSON for BSDD import
 - `bsdd-import-model.yaml`: same but in YAML: easier to edit and allows comments and commenting-out of lines

-TODO:
-- `cim-bsdd-import.yaml`: mapping of a few CIM clases (eg `cim:Switch, SwitchInfo, Asset`) and all their properties
-- `cim-bsdd-import.json`: same but in JSON
-- JSONLD context with `"@vocab: bsdd"` and a few more term definitions to map all JSON terms (eg `Code <-> bsdd:Code`)
-- JSONLD frame to guide the nesting: `Class>ClassProperty, ClassProperty>AllowedValues, Property>AllowedValues`
-- `cim-bsdd-import.ttl`: converted example `cim-bsdd-import.json`
-- `cim-bsdd-export.ru`: SPARQL CONSTRUCT query to extract the selected elements.
-  It should emit exactly the same data for `Property` and `ClassProperty`: the latter is duplicative, and we don't need any variation of prop characteristics
-- `Makefile`: automate the whole process of running the query and making JSON